 Leith Nautical College

 A new building was opened in 1903 in Leith and the name was changed to Leith Nautical College.
-By this point, classes were also offered in Marine Engineering and Naval Architecture and over time in wireless telegraphy, classes to fishermen, deck boy's courses and catering, radar and electronics.
+By this point classes were also offered in Marine Engineering and Naval Architecture and in over time wireless telegraphy, classes to fishermen, deck boy's courses and catering, radar and electronics.
 The boys' courses were taught on Training Ship Dolphin, a former war ship that was located in Leith dock.
-In 1978 the College moved to new premises in Dalkeith which is now part of Edinburgh College.
-In 1983 the Scottish Education Department reviewed Nautical Education in Scotland and a decision was made to merge the College with Glasgow College of Nautical Studies and it closed in 1987.
+In 1978 the College moved to new premises in Portobello which is now part of Edinburgh College.
+In 1983 the Scottish Education Department reviewed Nautical Education in Scotland and a decision was made to close the College and transfer naval education to what is now Glasgow College.
+Student records were transferred to Glasgow College and were subsequently destroyed.

-The student records for the College were transferred to Glasgow College of Nautical Studies, now City of Glasgow College.
 The collection includes annual reports and minute books, some records relating to students and Training Ship Dolphin and student photographs.
-Records containing sensitive personal information are closed for 75 years under the 1998 Data Protection Act.
+Records containing sensitive personal information are closed for 75 years under the General Data Protection Regulations.